The XML tree paradigm has several well-known limitations for document modeling and

 name property values, which would let us model dominance.
 In other words, Markup-to-Text nodes model containment, rather than dominance

-(indirectly, through subset properties of the Text nodes to which they point), and where it
+(indirectly, through subset properties of the Text nodes to which they point), and

-is important to distinguish dominance from containment, the TAG model supports this through
+is important to distinguish dominance from containment, the TAG model supports this

 One final consequence of the XML conflation of containment and dominance is that when

-exactly the same text must be tagged in two ways simultaneously, XML requires one of the
+exactly the same text must be tagged in two ways simultaneously, XML requires one

 elements to contain the other.
 But, as was noted above, if a Markup node with the